 If the PCF cannot retrieve the transfer policy, the PCF shall set to TP_NOT_KNOWN the "servAuthInfo" attribute in the HTTP response message to the AF to indicate that the transfer policy is unknown.

 If the time window of the received transfer policy has expired, the PCF shall set to TP_EXPIRED the "servAuthInfo" attribute in the HTTP response message to indicate to the AF that the transfer policy has expired.
-Otherwise, if the time window of the received transfer policy has not yet occurred, the PCF shall set to TP_NOT_YET_OCCURRED the "servAuthInfo" attribute in the HTTP response message to the AF to indicate that the time window of the transfer policy has not yet occurred.
+Otherwise, if the time window of the received transfer policy has not yet occurred, the PCF shall set to TP_NOT_YET_OCURRED the "servAuthInfo" attribute in the HTTP response message to the AF to indicate that the time window of the transfer policy has not yet occurred.